donmccaughey/donm_cc/site-src/resume/Resume_of_Don_McCaughey.md

 - Established a regular release cadence and shipped many new features.
 - Grew the mobile team from two to six engineers and fostered a collaborative, cross-functional team culture.
-- Doubled the rate of web app releases through a release improvement process.
+- Quadrupled web app release rate by improving the release process.